BEST CHEAP EATS AND BUDGET FRIENDLY RESTAURANTS

 40 Doric Way, Kings Cross, London NW1 1LH

 Tucked away in a basement near Euston, Roti King serves up authentic Malaysian grub that’s cheaper than chips.
-You can get 2 pieces of roti with dhaal for £4 and if you’ve got a bit of a sweet tooth they do a roti filled with caramelised banana for just £3.
-Or if roti ain’t you’re thing they do noodle and rice dishes for under £7 – one to remember next time you’re catching a train!
+You can get two pieces of roti with dhal for a very wallet friendly price and still have cash to the roti filled with caramelised banana.
+Or if roti ain’t your thing they do noodle and rice dishes like beef rendang, nasi lemak and kari laksa – one to remember next time you’re catching a train!

 MARUGAME UDON